IHSA football: DeKalb County 2024 Week 3 preview capsules

 When: 7 p.m.
 Friday

-About the Hawks: Hiawatha fell 54-0 to West Carroll last week.
-The Hawks were without leading tackler Tommy Butler in the game.
+About the Hawks: Hiawatha lost 54-0 to West Carroll last week.
+The Hawks were without leading tackler Tommy Butler.
 But beyond missing their starting middle linebacker, coach Kenny McPeek said there were other things to clean up heading into the game Friday.
 Offensively, he said the team needs to sustain its blocking.
 He said the team schematically was blocking the right guys, but they need to sustain them longer.
 Defensively, he said the Hawks need to be less reliant on arm tackles.
 He said fixing those two issues will fix a lot of the overall issues the team had.

 FND pick: Polo